 You are entitled to 26 weeks ordinary maternity leave (OML) and 26 weeks additional maternity leave (AML) regardless of your length of service.
 Additional maternity leave will start immediately after ordinary maternity leave ends.
-Your maternity leave can start at any time after the 11th week before the expected week of childbirth (EWC).
+Your maternity leave can start at any time after the 11th week before the expected week of childbirth (EWC) or the day of childbirth (whichever is earlier).

-Any sickness absence for a pregnancy related reason after the 4th week before the EWC where maternity leave has not already started will automatically trigger the start of your maternity leave.
+Any sickness absence for a pregnancy related reason after the 4th week before the expected week of childbirth (EWC) where maternity leave has not already started will automatically trigger the start of your maternity leave and pay.